Xilinx/XRT/src/runtime_src/doc/toc/xrt_kernel_executions.rst

 XRT Controlled Kernel Execution Models
 --------------------------------------

 XRT manages a few well-defined kernel execution models by hiding the implementation details from the user.
-The user executes the kernel by OpenCL or native XRT APIs (without handling the control interface of the kernels explicitly inside the host code).
+The user executes the kernel by OpenCL or native XRT APIs, such as ``clEnququeTask`` API or ``xrt::run`` class object, without the need of handling the control interface of the kernels explicitly inside the host code.

 In HLS flow, depending on the pragma embedded inside the kernel code, the HLS generates RTL that resonates with XRT supported models.
 However, for RTL kernel, as the user has the flexibility to create kernel the way they want, it is important for RTL user to understand the XRT supported execution model and design their RTL kernel interface accordingly in order to take advantage of the automatic execution flow managed by the XRT.

 At the low level, the kernels are controlled by the XRT through the control and status register that lies on the AXI4-Lite Slave interface.
-The control and status register is mapped at the address 0x0 of the AXI4-Lite Slave interface.
+The XRT managed kernel's control and status register is mapped at the address 0x0 of the AXI4-Lite Slave interface.

 The two primary supported excution models are: